 The 7Senses Challenge became a success for local communities and became a popular concept among students and post-graduates.
 Take for instance the Healthy Cooking Challenge.
-A team of three researchers (two from The Netherlands, one from Kampala) performed PAR on health issues as a result from indoor cooking.
-Besides gaining more insight in these issues, the research resulted in a huge transformation especially after the researchers had left!
+A team of three researchers (two from The Netherlands, one from Kampala) performed PAR on health issues due to indoor cooking.
+Besides gaining more insight on these issues, the research resulted in a huge transformation especially after the researchers had left!
 People living in the slums started building cooking shelters allowing for outdoor cooking.
-And they even started adding things to these shelters, for instance solutions to collect and purify (rain) water.
-People in the slums started to take their future in their own hands as a result of this challenge!
+And they even started adding things to these shelters, such as solutions to collect and purify (rain) water.
+People in the slums started to take their future in their own hands as a result of this Challenge!

-Happily surprised by all the enthusiasm for the challenge programme, I started to look for ways to scale things.
+Happily surprised by all the enthusiasm for the Challenge programme, I started to look for ways to scale things.
 Being the only one guiding researchers in the field I myself turned out to be the limiting factor within the concept.
-Therefore I started to build the 7Senses Academy.
+Therefore I established the 7Senses Academy.
 Through the 7Senses Academy, I train professionals in guiding a 7Senses Challenge on a subject and in a country of their own choice.
-And besides that the Academy still services people who merely want to learn about PAR.
-This way – with the 7Senses Academy – I am able to create much more impact worldwide than I would when training and guiding researchers just by myself.
+And besides that, the Academy still services people who merely want to learn about PAR.
+This way – with the 7Senses Academy – I am able to create much more impact worldwide than I would when training and guiding action researchers just by myself.

 Apart from the Challenges and the Academy, I continue to perform trainings, workshops and speeches to companies, universities, NGO’s and Private Initiatives about Participatory Action Research.
-With all these activities I hope to contribute to improving the efficiency of development cooperation worldwide.”
+With all these activities I hope to contribute to accelerating empowerment and positive change worldwide.”